 We notify Facebook and Twitter users of key website updates!

-The content of this website is managed by Joel Snyder, PhD (Director of ACB's Audio Description Project and President of Audio Description Associates), and Fred Brack (webmaster, audio describer, and former board member of Arts Access Inc and the Triangle Radio Reading Service).
-Sebastian Andrade-Miles is the author of our daily described television schedule.
+The content of this website is managed by Joel Snyder, PhD (Director of ACB's Audio Description Project and President of Audio Description Associates), and Fred Brack (webmaster, audio describer/voice-over artist, and former board member of Arts Access Inc and the NC Reading Service).
+Sebastian Andrade-Miles is the author of our daily described television schedule, while Vicki Vogt contributes the weekly described cinema listings.
 To ask a question or recommend updates to this website, you can reach Fred via the Webmaster link at the bottom of each page.

 JOIN THE ACB!
 ACB's membership fee is only $10/year.
 If you would like to become a member-at-large, use the link at the start of this paragraph or contact the national office at 202-467-5081.
 You also have the option to become a member of your local affiliate.